Poikilos/integratoredu/README.md

 commit notes: use etc/upgrade-data-20171008 yet to migrate to the intermediate structure used by this version.

 ## Changes
+* (2017-11-16) should only search current day for duplicates (using date_from_path tmp variable)
+* (2017-11-16) enabled checking for visual_debug_enable in config.js (WARNING: enables some extra non-sensitive data to be displayed to user in some places)
+* (2017-11-16) created repair script moveit.py (place it in a day folder and run it: it will move file to correct dated folder, and remove redundant stated_date [same as date from ctime])
+* (2017-11-16) skip files without .yml extension in data folders
+* (2017-11-16) improved behavior of "create" write_mode (fails if file exists already [although push_next_* methods try again with new index], unless custom_file_name_else_null is null, in which case add hyphen and number)
+* (2017-11-16) in case of invalid stated_date in record during write_record_without_validation, added error checking and console message and reversion to current year, month, and/or day directory.
+* (2017-11-16) (fixed not finding friendly name during missing field message generation--see "member that is same of a variable name" in regression tests) show friendly name in missing fields error
+* (2017-11-16) (removed redundant calls) (~) get_care_time_info runs multiple times per entry during month report
 * (2017-11-15) cleaned up time counting code for billing reports (multi-week list now can display values since subtotal logic [see use of key_totals_by_end_date] is corrected)
 * (2017-11-15) added "Mark as Duplicate" button
 * (2017-11-15) corrected usages of fun.splitext result